kohler/hotcrp/devel/manual/hotcrapi.md

 To modify a single submission, run `php batch/hotcrapi.php paper save PID < FILE`. `PID` can be `new` to create a submission.
-The modification is specified as a JSON object. `FILE` can contain that JSON object.
-However, if you want to upload a document or attachment, `FILE` should instead be a ZIP file; the contents of the ZIP file should contain the JSON object (in a member named `data.json` or `WHATEVER-data.json`) as well as any attachments.
+The modification is specified as a JSON submission object. `FILE` can contain that JSON.
+However, if you want to upload a document or attachment, `FILE` should instead be a ZIP file; the contents of the ZIP file should contain the JSON object (in a file member named `data.json` or `WHATEVER-data.json`) as well as any attachments.
 (To see an example of this format, use HotCRP search to download a “JSON with attachments” file.)
 If the modification succeeds, the JSON representation of the modified